benjpacheco/lol-churn-prediction/README.md

 To view the backend docs: [backend](http://lol-c-loadb-32q3zki5v3gu-4dd88855484bf80c.elb.us-east-1.amazonaws.com:8000/docs)

-Server is currently up and predictions are working!
+Server is currently down due to AWS incurring costs if you would like a preview of the app please contact me benjijosepacheco@gmail.com here for a localhost demo.

 ## Objective <a name="objective"></a>